jes/notes/watchmaking.md

 [2023-09-15](20230915.md): I made shafts for a 2x scale escape wheel and balance wheel.

-**TODO: this process needs a step for hardening the shaft, and a step for polishing it.**
+**TODO: this process needs a step for hardening the shaft, and a step for polishing it, and a method for cutting a pinion.**

 Put the silver steel rod stock in the collet chuck.